aershov24/PMSC_Candidates_Test/README.md

   * ✅ `What is example of Y in real life?`
   * ✅ `Provide an intuitive explanation of X`
 * The best **rule of thumb** to follow is
-  * ✅ ask yourself would you use this question on a real developer/software engineer interview?
+  * ✅ ask yourself would you use this question on a real Agile Coach/Acrum Master/Project Manager interview?
 If answer is "Yes" then go for it!

 # Where To Find/Source Good Interview Questions